samuelhfish/python-scripting-practice/README.md

 # Python Scripting Practice

+Full code and .csv data files are located in the PyBank and PyPoll folers respectively.

 ## Practicing python scripting with two data sets in csv files
 ```
 The first task I use budget data with the following goals: